singhhitendra337/linux_the_final_boss/Day_15/notes_and_exercises.md

 # Day 15: Networking & Troubleshooting

+## Learning Objectives
+By the end of Day 15, you will:
+- Configure and troubleshoot network interfaces
+- Use network diagnostic tools effectively
+- Understand TCP/IP fundamentals
+- Secure network services
+- Resolve connectivity issues

+**Estimated Time:** 4-5 hours

 ## Notes
 - **Why Networking Skills Matter:**
   - Networking is foundational for system connectivity, troubleshooting, and security.